jkeefe/jkeefe.github.io/family-projects/README.md

 This project uses the example code that comes with the Arduino software.
 So with the Arduino software running, go to: _File_ &#8594; _Examples_ &#8594; _03.Analog_ &#8594; _AnalogInput_.

-You can use the code below, too, which is slight modified for the "Taking it Futher" part of the chapter -- where we add the ability to watch the sensor readings with the Serial Monitor.
+You can use the code below, too, which is slight modified for to amplify the sensor readings and make the changes in LED flashes more noticable.

 ```arduino
 /*